ollionorg/flow-form-builder/README.md

 </details>
 <br>

-# Sample code (Vue JS)
+# Sample code
-We have created a sample form along with it's schema to get you going, simply copy paste the below language code block in your VueJS project.
+We have created a sample form along with it's schema to get you going, simply copy paste the below language code block in your **VueJS** project.

 ## Template
 ```html